SaitoSoft/DirectFerries/README.md

 I used Fine Code Coverage (xtn) and the service code are not covered.
 However since the service only consists of one public and one private method I thought added additional tests for the service would be redundant since the the Controller test gets the data from the service.

+Normally I would include a .gitignore file however since I am just adding code to a non dev/test/uat/sit/prod repo I have omitted this item.

 ## License

 N/A